How Much Does a Single Storey Extension Cost in 2025?

 Bathrooms are frequently included in extensions, with the cost of a new bathroom installation ranging from £1,500 to £6,000.

-Huge wrap-around addition with substantial amounts of glass in both the roof and walls could be used for a larger single-storey extension.
-This might cost up to £120,000 in total.
+A large single-storey extension with substantial amounts of glass in both the roof and walls might cost up to £120,000 in total.

 A single-storey expansion costs roughly £50,000 on average.
 As this is the most frequent purpose for a single-storey extension, it would give you a good-sized rear or side expansion and include the cost of a kitchen.